-For years Endometriosis has been a ‘silent’ disease despite the effects it has on a woman going far from unnoticed when it comes to the level of pain and discomfort sufferers have to go through.
+For years, endometriosis has been seen as a ‘silent’ disease despite its effects going far from unnoticed when it comes to the level of pain and discomfort sufferers have to go through.

-“A woman with significant pain during her period should know that it is not a normal consequence of her cycle; she must listen to her symptoms and discomfort and give voice to this condition that is anything but silent.
-Early diagnosis of endometriosis can help to improve the quality of life of the patients and also to minimize the impact of the disease on fertility”, said Dr Cesar Diaz-Garcia, Director of IVI London and fertility surgeon.
+“A woman with significant pain during her period should know that it is not a normal consequence of her cycle.
+She must listen to her body and her symptoms, and give voice to this condition that is anything but silent.
+Early diagnosis of endometriosis can help to improve the quality of life for the patients and also to minimize the impact of the disease on fertility”, said Dr Cesar Diaz-Garcia, Medical Director of IVI London and fertility surgeon.

 The most common symptoms of endometriosis are:

 - Very heavy or very painful periods (dysmenorrhea)

 - Pain during or after sexual intercourse (dyspareunia)

 - Painful bowel movements or pain when urinating

 - Chronic pelvic or lower abdominal pain outside of the menstrual cycle

 At present, there is no cure for endometriosis.
 Therefore, it’s essential to diagnose the condition as soon as possible to reduce its effects and stop it from evolving into more serious stages.
 The most frequent treatments used are pain killers and hormonal treatment (usually in the form of the contraceptive pill).
 In more severe cases, surgery may be required.

 Endometriosis: Myths & truths